10 Simple Tips for Better Meeting Minutes

 This is my favorite tip for meeting minutes!
 I have been known to snap pictures and insert them in my documents and my colleagues love it!

 Photos are so much easier than trying to use words to describe what was drawn on the board.
+It’s great as a reminder for what was discussed in team meetings or any kind of informal meeting.

-6. Use a Standard Template
+6. Use a standard template

 If your company does not have a standard template for minutes, make one up, or ask your PMO.